elisilk/memory-game/README.md

 Specific areas that the solution should be improved (known issues):

 - [x] The futbol and sun look too much alike.
 Replace one with a more distinctive alternative.
-- [x] Figure out what the orange background tiles indicate and build into the solution.
-Looks like they indicate a match, but so do all the light blue ones.
-So is the orange just for the latest match?
-Or, what I am leaning toward, is a temporary indicator that a match was made and that goes away after a certain amount of time.
+- [x] Clarify what the tiles with the orange background indicate
+  - After some fumbling around, it seems the best and clearest design choice is to have both recently turned over tiles initially turn orange as part of the current move.
+If they are a pair, then they stay orange for a bit (or until the next move starts), and then turn to a light blue background.
+If they are not a pair, then they simply turn back over.
 - [x] Make all the color values into semantic properties
 - [ ] Make all the sizing/spacing values into semantic properties
 - [ ] Make all the color values into semantic properties